cpplover69/internal-zgui/README.md

 This most likely wont even build so youll prob have to fix some shit but its a start ig lol.

+add "thing" into the main source folder and your good.